icholy/blog/content/post/git-merge-to-monorepo.md

 **Note:** Replace `thing` with your own repo name in the examples.

-1. Create a repository which will store all your code.
+### 1. Create a repository which will store all your code

 ```
 mkdir monorepo && cd monorepo